marcopaganini/gosmart/README.md

 * On `Redirect URI`, enter `http://localhost:4567/OAuthCallback`. *Case is important here*

 * The application editor will open with a basic App template.
-Completely delete the editor contents and replace it with the contents of `endpoints.groovy` in this package (copy & paste are your friends).
+Completely delete the editor contents and replace it with the contents of `endpoint.groovy` in this package (copy & paste are your friends).

 * Click the `Save` Button to save your changes.